erikgustafsson/sass-base/README.md

 box-sizing: border-box;
 ```
 ## Line (border)
-Returns a border with the desired width of each border in a shorthand property split on border: and border-width:
+Returns a border with the desired width of each border in a shorthand property split on border: and border-width:.
+You do need to set all values or the shorthand will not work.
+Solid is the default value, so if you want dashed see example below.
 ### The mixin code
 ```Sass
 =line-border($color, $top: 0, $right: 0, $bottom: 2, $left: 0, $style: solid)